Courtney-Davis808/ICS427-Project/README.md

 * Did not know you could generate a database from a jar file
 * Generating the secure database was pretty cool
 * It would be nice to add more commands, but I don't know what else would be handy to have.
-* DISCLAIMER:
-* Your passwords are your responsibility.
-If something goes wrong and your credentials are lost, it is on you.
-* COURTNEY DAVIS
+* COURTNEY DAVIS:
 * I learned all sorts of things about coding
 * This is the first time I've used GitHub!
 I will use it in future project.
 I'm actually going to use GitHub to import a vulnerability into a box for a DOD cyber games project.
 * I learned ALOT about secure coding practices that will help be in my future career as a cybersecurity specialist.
 * Mike and Trey were great partners to have for this project.
+* DISCLAIMER:
+* Your passwords are your responsibility.
+If something goes wrong and your credentials are lost, it is on you.

 [Github](https://github.com/Courtney-Davis809/ICS427-Project)